Jalen Milroe, No. 1 Alabama escape Texas A&M, 24-20

 King completed 25 of 46 passes for 253 yards and a pair of touchdowns with an interception but faced constant pressure.
 The Tide had three sacks and Anderson was credited with eight quarterback hurries.

+Texas A&M coach Jimbo Fisher wasn't buying any narrative that the Aggies kept it close because Alabama was without its star quarterback and made a number of mistakes.

+“We’re playing the backup, quarterback too,” Fisher said.
+“Two good teams locked up and battled and went at it and we showed what we’re capable of.”

-Ultimately, Alabama got a double measure of revenge against the Aggies and coach Jimbo Fisher.
-Another unranked Texas A&M team handed Alabama its only regular-season loss last year, then Fisher went no-holds barred in response to Nick Saban's comments that the Aggies bought their top recruiting class with NIL money.
+Ultimately, Alabama got a double measure of revenge against the Aggies and Fisher.
+Another unranked Texas A&M team handed Alabama its only regular-season loss last year, then Fisher went no-holds barred in response to Saban's comments that the Aggies bought their top recruiting class with NIL money.

 Once again, the Aggies hung ever so close with the top team, a 23 1/2-point favorite.